 (2) A dealer 'X' has two offices - one in Delhi and another in Haryana.
-In order to determine the aggregate turnover of 'X', turnover of both the offices would be taken into account subject to provisions of section 24.
+In order to determine whether 'X' is liable for registration, turnover of both the offices would be taken into whether Madhur Oils is liable for registration, turnover of both non-taxable3 as well as taxable supplies would be taken into account and if the same exceeds the applicable threshold limit, Madhur Oils is liable for registration.

-(D) Value of exported goods/ services, exempted goods/services, inter-State supplies including inter-State supplies between distinct persons having same PAN, to be included in aggregate turnover the aggregate turnover of Madhur Oils, turnover of both non-taxable as well as taxable supplies would be taken into account.
+(D) Value of exported goods/services, exempted goods/services, inter-State supplies between distinct persons having same PAN, to be included in aggregate turnover.